Ramanuj-Sarkar/codewars-kata/README.md

 # codewars-kata
 I did a few Codewars kata.
 I don't know which ones to add.
+All of them are here: https://www.codewars.com/users/Ramanuj-Sarkar/stats

 I figured this is the most surefire way to show that I actually can code in C++ and Java (especially Java).